-So, to enter the race online you will be required to agree to a waiver release (see below) and, at registration on Saturday 11th May, we will require proof of your successfully completing a minimum of one 15+km ocean downwind race within the last 12 months.
+So, to enter the race online you will be required to agree to a waiver release (see below) and, at registration, we will require proof of your successfully completing a minimum of one 15+km ocean downwind race within the last 12 months.

 Any paddler NOT having an established record of safe finishes in equivalent races must prove their fitness and competence to the race officer before or at registration, preferably by being vouched for by organisers of other races, or you will be excluded from The Race.

 At the very least, the waiver (below), which you will be asked to sign in person as hard copy at registration, will be your statement of assurance to the Race Officer that you are fit and capable of safely finishing The Race.

 Ocean Ski Safety

 All Surfski entrants are to wear PFD’s, leg or paddle leashes and carry a mobile phone in a waterproof pouch attached to PFD’s and or (preferably) a VHF radio.
 O2 mobile reception is very poor in the Fishguard to Newport area so communication will be uncertain.
 Orange Smoke Flares are also mandatory.